Lokathor/fermium/README.md

 Currently only supports the desktop platforms: Windows, Mac, and Linux.

+## Why Not Use `sdl2-sys`?

+Fair question.
+I'd say that between that crate and this crate there's two notable differences:

+* A change they could easily make (at the flip of a switch): `Debug` and `PartialEq` impls for all the types.
+* A change that would probably require a long fiddly refactor for their higher level wrapper crate: All the SDL2 enums are just `const` values, instead of Rust `enum` types.

+If those don't sound like a good enough reason to switch to this crate, keep using `sdl2-sys`.

 ## How To Use This Crate

 * **Before Building:** Since this crate is about SDL2 bindings, it obviously